Gov. Kelly calls for vaccination surge to counter measles spread in southwest Kansas

 “I view this as the tip of the iceberg,” he said.
 “We do report 37 cases, but if you talk to anyone in health care there are several people sitting at home with red spots, while one person who’s sick is coming to the emergency room.
 Realize that it’s out there.
 It is very contagious.
 If you’re not vaccinated, you ought to be.”

-Clifford said Kansans should model their appreciation of public health through the eyes of Samuel Crumbine, a physician who practiced in Garden City.
-Crumbine sought to restrain communicable diseases such as tuberculosis by improving hygiene, ending the practice of sharing towels in restrooms and by deterring reliance on common drinking cups.
+The governor and Clifford both said that Kansas had a history of looking out for public health.
+Clifford thought back to a Kansas public health pioneer, Samuel Crumbine, a physician who practiced in Garden City.
+Crumbine sought to restrain communicable diseases such as tuberculosis by improving hygiene, ending the practice of sharing towels in restrooms and discouraging the use of common drinking cups.

 “Many haven’t heard of him,” Clifford said.
 “He’s viewed as the father of public health.”